-Enishi International School offers International Baccalaureate Primary Years Programme (IB PYP) from grade 1 to grade 5.
+Enishi International School is authorized to offer International Baccalaureate Primary Years Programme (IB PYP)

 The PYP is designed for students aged 3 to 12.
 It focuses on the development of the whole child as an inquirer, both in the classroom and in the world outside.
 It is a framework guided by six transdisciplinary themes of global significance, explored using knowledge and skills derived from six subjects areas, as well as transdisciplinary skills, with a powerful emphasis on inquiry.

 The PYP prepares students to become active, caring, lifelong learners who demonstrate respect for themselves and others and have the capacity to participate in the world around them.
 It focuses on the development of the whole child.

 Through its inquiry-led, transdisciplinary framework, the PYP challenges students to think for themselves and take responsibility for their learning as they explore local and global issues and opportunities in real-life contexts.